5 Dog Walks

 If you crave a fresh air experience in a landscape that is diverse and varied, then put on your walking boots and explore the Brechfa forest.
 With its dramatic views and deeply cut river valleys, together with the fact that the area is free from any livestock, the Brechfa Forest in Carmarthenshire’s rural central region offers superb dog walking opportunities.
 Nearby Abergorlech also has some great dog friendly walks.

 Pembrey Country Park

-Nb/ Dog as not allowed on the Blue Flag beach between 1st May and 30th September.
+Remember!
+Dogs are not allowed on the Blue Flag area of the beach between 1st May and 30th September.